 Enjoy a Peaceful Tea Moment Under Red Maple Leaves

-We’ll take you to Uji, Japan’s most famous tea region, for a peaceful autumn moment.
+We'll take you to Uji, Japan's most famous tea region, for a quiet autumn afternoon

 Sit in a quiet tea house along the Uji River, sip freshly whisked matcha, and watch the red leaves flutter outside.
-The whole town smells like roasted tea; it’s a place made for slowing down.
+It's a place made for slowing down.

 For something special, try a seasonal momiji tea set: matcha paired with delicate wagashi shaped like red maple leaves.
 It's the essence of Japanese autumn in one bite.